 Maybe you want to increase your earnings and have more transferable skills.
 In that case, the MBA is definitely a good choice.
 Usually, it increases earnings by around $15,000 per year, and you will be equipped with skills that can be used across different industries.
 But do be aware of the considerable financial investment you have to make in your degree program first.

-These are just some examples of considerations to make in terms of why you want to study towards and MBA.
+These are just some examples of considerations to make in terms of why you want to study towards an MBA.

-2. Which Business or Industry Do You Want to Work In?
+Which Business Or Industry Do You Want To Work In?

 It is nice to dream about places you might want to live in, and jobs you would like to have.
 There are lots of interesting places all over the world, with different cultures and experiences.
 You may want to live on a Caribbean island for the rest of your life, but then you do have to have something to do there as well.